NanoPhysicsCenter/RUMDEED/_sources/run.rst.txt

     The timestep the emitter should become active and start emitting.
 Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
     This line should be given for all emitters in the system.

-Example :download:`input <files/input>` file with one emitter doing planar field emission:
+An example :download:`input file <files/input>` with one emitter doing planar field emission can be seen below:

 .. code-block:: text